New regulations that are currently being prepared in cabinets of EU institutions are against common sense and logic of logistic.

 The PWD application to cabotage is regarded as a reasonable compromise not only due to cabotage’s internal nature but also due to its isolation from third countries hauliers.
 Consequently, if PWD is applied to cabotage, only European hauliers would have to deal with posting requirements.
 However, if PWD applied to cross-trade transport operations, the above-mentioned enforcement problems in third countries would be activated, since they have access to international transport between EU MS states through permits’ system.

 EU Member States are struggling to come to an agreement at all cost.
-However, an obligatory rule of return home or division of international transport will not bring sustainable results.
+However, an obligatory rule of return home of trucks or division of international transport will not bring sustainable results.